-In Ghana it is the third leading cause of death in children under five years killing about 10,000 every year4.
-Diarrhea can have undesirable effects on the growth and cognitive development of children5.
+In Ghana, it is the third leading cause of death in children under five years 4.
+Diarrhea has undesirable effects on the growth and cognitive development of children5.
 An estimated 94% of the diarrheal disease burden is attributable to the environment, and associated with risk factors such as unsafe drinking water, poor socio economic status, lack of proper sanitation and poor hygiene 6.

 Cola nitidafruits have been employed traditionally as an aphrodisiac, appetite suppressant, to alleviate morning sickness, migraine, and indigestion 7.It has also been used to relieve inflamed or wounded skin 8.
 The bitter twigsof Cola nitidahave also been used for teeth and gum cleaning9.
 Cola nitida is indigenous to West Africa and the nuts are obtained from cola trees.
 Cola has a broad number of species that have been widely cultivated some of which areCola anomala, Cola verticillata (thonn.)Stapf, Cola acuminate (Pal.de Beauv) Schott and Endl. and Cola nitida (Vent)are the most prevalent of the edible species 10.
 The fruits are commonly used by students, drivers, and other menial workers to prevent hunger and thirst and as stimulant to keep awake and combat exhaustion11.